chg-training/chg-training-resources/docs/statistical_modelling/introduction/allele_frequencies_2.md

 :::tip Comparing a prior

-As a final task, compare the bayesian shinkage and non-shrinkage estimates by plotting different values side-by side.
+Compare the bayesian shinkage and non-shrinkage estimates by plotting different values side-by side.
 Here is an easy way to do this:

 1. Update the above code to add an extra column called `prior` to the `posterior_summary` data frame.
 The above had no prior data, so give it the value 'none'.